-Wipro 4C NV (parent of Wipro 4C Nederland B.V.) has been acquired by Wipro Holdings UK Limited with effect from August 10, 2020 and the financial statement is prepared as at March 31, 2021 and for the period effective from August 10, 2020 after which the entity is part of Wipro Limited till March 31, 2021.
+Wipro 4C NV (parent of Wipro 4C Nederland B.V.) has been acquired by Wipro Holdings UK Limited with effect from August 10, 2020 and the financial statement is prepared as at March 31, 2022.

 A. Basis of preparation of financial statements